viamrobotics/docs/docs/get-started/detect-people.md

 ## Next steps

 You can now detect people on a camera stream.
-Of course these detections are not just accessible from the Viam app, but you can also use the [vision service API](/appendix/apis/services/vision/#api).
+These detections are also accessible using the [vision service API](/appendix/apis/services/vision/).

 Next, you'll learn how to collect data from sensors or cameras using the data management service: